vladiibine/dlp-assignment1/README.txt

         You will be prompted to create a super user.
         With this user you can administer your tests.

+6. Further considerations when using manage.py
+    You should try you best avoiding to execute this module.
+Instead, you should use `django-admin.py --settings=your.settings.module.here`.
+    Although some operations work when running the manage.py script, their success can't be guaranteed.

+    Basically you should ALWAYS USE django-admin.py!!

 -This file is a copy of the old README.md file that could itself be added to MANIFEST.in file